geohot/mergesorts/README.md

 # Mergesort In All Languages

-This is a project that is here to demonstrate different implementations of the [merge sort algorithm](https://en.wikipedia.org/wiki/Merge_sort).
+This is a project that is here to demonstrate different implementations of the [merge sort algorithm](https://en.wikipedia.org/wiki/Merge_sort).<br>
+Pick up a [programming language](https://en.wikipedia.org/wiki/List_of_programming_languages) and try to implement it yourself

 ## Environment Requirements to run